mattarderne/tap-hackernews/README.md

 # tap-hackernews

-`tap-hackernews` is a Singer tap for hackernews.
+`tap-hackernews` is a Singer tap for [hackernews API](https://hackernews.api-docs.io/v0/items/get-by-id).

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.